PokemonSanFran/Bassoonian_pokeemerald-expansion/saves/README.md

 20 | [20_wallace](20_wallace) | Defeated Wallace |

 # Testing Process
-1) Run `make_release` to create v0 of a project
-2) Run `make_release` to create v1 of a project
+1) Run `make_release` to create v1 of a project
-3) Export saveblock
+2) Export saveblock
-4) Perform modifications to saveblocks
+3) Perform modifications to saveblocks
-5) Run `make_release` to create v2 of a project
+4) Run `make_release` to create v2 of a project
-6) Play game to test if save data is correct
+5) Play game to test if save data is correct
-7) Perform additional modifications to saveblocks
+6) Perform additional modifications to saveblocks
-8) Run `make_release` to create v3 of a project
+7) Run `make_release` to create v3 of a project
-9) Play game to test if save data is correct
+8) Play game to test if save data is correct

 ## Modifications
 There are 16 different branches to test different scenarios.